dhelmr/master-thesis/README.md

+# README

+This repository contains the source code for running the experiments of the master's thesis **TODO**.
+It bases on the Leipzig Intrusion Detection Data-Set ([LID-DS](https://github.com/LID-DS/LID-DS)).
+The original README of the LID-DS is also [included](README_LID-DS.md) in this repository.
+Besides being a dataset for evaluating anomaly-based HIDS, the LID-DS also offers an accompanying python framework, which is used by this project.

+## Installation

+TODO

+## CLI Overview

+In order to run and evaluate the experiments for the thesis, this reposistory offers a command-line tool in `cli.py`.
+It offers several sub-commands, which can be printed with `python cli.py --help`.

+TODO: kurze Erklärung der einzelnen sub-commands

+## Reproducing Experiments

+The following shows how the results of the master's thesis can be reproduced.

+#### Training Set Suitability Estimation

 ## Create csv file containing training set statistics and performance metrics

 This assumes that the experiments in `experiments/slurm/analysis/all-ngrams.yaml` and `experiments/slurm/analysis/stide/*` are already completed in mlflow.